cHemingway/forgefpga_7seg_demo/README.md

 ### TODO
 - [ ] Implement decimal to BCD convertor
 - [ ] Better coverage in cocotb, curently 7 seg decoder is untested
+- [ ] Make your own 7 seg decoder.
+Renesas's one has issues with bleeding and is bit undocumented
 - [ ] See if I can get less warnings
 - [ ] Actually add some timing constraints